nchah/freebase-triples/README.md

 ```

 Each triple is encoded in the aforementioned N-Triples format.
 The subject, predicate, and object values on each line are "< >" enclosed and tab separated.
-Each line terminates with a "." and is newline separated.
+Each line terminates with a "." and is terminated with a newline.

-Viewing this with `vim`, using `:set list` :
+Viewing this with `vim`, using `:set list` to show these hidden characters:

 ```
 </american_football.football_player.footballdb_id>^I</type.object.name>^I"footballdb ID"@en^I.$